Online shopping experience for 3D printed body parts

 I removed the leaf from the BioInk formula as it was not clear what that communicated.
 Instead, I used the droplet image from the 3D printed body parts for visual cohesion and for imagery of a liquid.

 Icons in Context

 The final step was inserting the icons in the context of the alternative future.
-Since I based Daffodil’s business model off Warby Parker, I designed a website using Figma where customers can shop for 3D parts of their choice.
-Users can learn about the process, decide which part is right for them, and purchase their parts online.
+Since I based Daffodil’s business model off Warby Parker, I designed a website using Figma where customers can shop for 3D printed body parts of their choice.
+Clients can learn about the process and purchase the required 3D printed body part from the comfort of their homes.